Arielhh/ESP32-Radio-Internet-With-TouchScreen-Display/README.md

 ![new](https://github.com/Arielhh/ESP32-Radio-Internet/assets/4849568/67354aed-3f15-427f-bfea-c4d8dc057027)

-After ESP32 boot wait for 3 min until network scanning is completed.
+After ESP32 boot wait for few min until network scanning is completed.
 Open the wifi in your phone and search for AH_Radio Connect to your network
 Wait for 5 minutes for the Spiff format to be completed